Fix HappyMod App Not Installed & Parse Errors (2026)

 Verify Android version compatibility

-The current stable release requires Android 5.0 minimum.
-Devices running Android 4.x reject the APK at the parsing stage.
-Check your Android version via Settings > About Phone > Android Version.
-If you run Android 5.0 to 7.1, the HappyMod old versions page documents the recommended legacy builds.
+The current stable release requires Android 5.0 as the minimum version.
+Devices running Android 4.x reject the APK before installation even begins.
+Check your Android version at Settings > About Phone > Android Version.
+If you are running Android 5.0 to 7.1, the HappyMod old versions page documents the recommended legacy builds for your firmware range.

 Why does Android block HappyMod installation even after enabling unknown sources?